Cheap uplights, a banner corrected with Sharpie, and a rented DJ. Peak Orangeside High.

 She turned, and he watched recognition move across her face.
 Followed by a smile, small and real.

 “Chase Wright,” she said.
-“Look at that.”
+“Look at you.”

 She chuckled, “Noah guilted me.
 Prepaid ticket.
 I’m here to protect sunk costs.”